shrishar/Webley-Challenge/Readme.txt

 Version : Can be run on Python 3.3 or higher

 I came with a recursive way of finding all the subset of price which adds up to target price.
+The find() function recursively computes the possible combination of items that add up to the target value.
+This function recursively calls itself twice for every iteration of the array, to match all possible combinations of the target value and the (target-previous) value.
+The results are appended to a list.

 Assumptions made:
 1)csv file is in the given format: